 The second part of this endeavor-entities and processes that will create and support social activities and programs-is also critical to achieving social cohesion and interaction.
 It will require a cultural mind shift by all parts of the society to accept and support the idea of more diverse and cohesive neighborhoods.
 And it will require both the public and private sectors to contribute technical, financial and human resources to achieve the Plan's vision.
 It will also require strong participation by residents in the community building process.
 The current land use and development decision making process needs to be improved to make it more accessible and inviting to all residents.
+(Unfortunately, trying to develop a General Plan during a pandemic does not provide the best opportunity for this community input.)
 Overcoming the barriers to greater participation will require collaborating with neighborhood organizations, cultural groups, religious institutions and other organizations with deep roots in the community.